Pawandeep16/DailyBlog/Readme.md

 - Converting .md file into .pdf file using Pandoc.

 **Date : 24-Feb-2022**
-##  Introduction to Docker, Virtual Machine and ERPNext
+##  Introduction to Docker, Virtual Machine and ERPGuru

 ## Docker